Dramaturging the Phoenix

 They are views on dramaturgy from the floor, from a window, from a forest, from a narrow sidewalk and more.
 Views on classical literature and past plagues.
 Views from an audience on an unexpected closing night – and new views of what an audience means now.
 Views on silence and the meaningfulness of rest, and reminders that we need time and space to fuel the Imagination.
 Views on commercial and regional theatres – as well as what community theatre should mean.

-What's in common is that dramaturgs don't want the same working conditions in theatre that we had before.
-There's a heartfelt, passionate desire for systemic change, and these essays imagned so many possibilities of what theatre could be and should be when we're allowed to gather again.
-What we received captures a moment in time and presents the voices of dramaturgs in process.
+Dramaturgs don't want the same working conditions in theatre that we had before.
+There's a heartfelt, passionate desire for systemic change, and these reflections imagine so many possibilities of what theatre could be and should be when we're allowed to gather again, and capture a moment in time and present the voices of dramaturgs in process.

-We invite all LMDA members to read the collected essays here.
+We invite all LMDA members to read the collected work here.
 (For access, make sure you're logged in and your membership is current.)
-Although it started as an April essay challenge, Dramaturging the Phoenix will remain open for contributions through 2020.
-We'd like to see the collection grow to at least 200 essays by Halloween, so we're asking each author to challenge two other dramaturgs to join the movement.
 Our unique experiences and visions, expressed in diverse essays, constitute an invaluable archive of dramaturgical thought and feeling in this paradigm-busting era.
 Please make your mark, and send your essay to firstname.lastname@example.org today!

-The essays are merely the springboard for Dramaturging the Phoenix.
-The roundtable discussion of essay authors that kicked off LMDA's first virtual conference on June 19 was accessed by over 2000 people in 42 countries via HowlRound.
+These creative dramaturgical reflections are merely the springboard for Dramaturging the Phoenix.
+The roundtable discussion of essay authors that kicked off LMDA's first virtual conference on June 19, 2020 was accessed by over 2000 people in 42 countries via HowlRound.
 Offers to publish essays have rolled in from Howlround, Page-By-Page, and The Flashpaper.
 As we pursue more opportunities for the work, we encourage authors to share their essays where they see fit.